When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 John Lewis Black Friday deals

-Ahead of Black Friday, John Lewis is urging shoppers to create an online wishlist and download the official John Lewis smartphone app for shopping on the move.
+Ahead of Black Friday, John Lewis urged shoppers to create an online wishlist and download the official John Lewis smartphone app for shopping on the move.

 During Black Friday 2019, our products experts uncovered deals on the Apple iPad 10.2″, Dualit Domus kettle, Nest Hello Video Doorbell and Emma Original Mattress.